 Letters of Recommendation

 One of the hardest things to write are letters of recommendation.
 There are so many variables.
 Am I being too informal?
 Too formal?
 Too wordy?
 Or not specific enough?
 There is so much riding on the outcome that it's easy to get lost in the details.
 Maybe these examples will help.
+See also: Air Force Letters of Recommendation and Army letters of Recommendation.

 1. Please accept this letter as my strongest possible personal recommendation for Intelligence Specialist First Class Name be accepted for commissioning as a Naval Officer - if you have only one selection, ISl Name is your pick!